Sterlin Thompson

-Sterlin Thompson (born June 26, 2001) is an American baseball outfielder in the Colorado Rockies organization.
+Sterlin Shaw Thompson (born June 26, 2001) is an American professional baseball outfielder in the Colorado Rockies organization.

 Early life and amateur career

 Thompson grew up in Ocala, Florida and initially attended Forest High School.
-He transferred to North Marion High School prior to his senior year and batted .357 with 70 hits, 58 runs scored, and 35 RBIs.
+He transferred to North Marion High School during his senior year and batted .357 with 70 hits, 58 runs scored, and 35 RBIs.
 Thompson was rated the ninth-best shortstop in his class nationally by Perfect Game and initially committed to play at Stetson.
 He later decommitted and signed to play at Florida over offers from Mississippi State, LSU, and Kentucky.
 Thompson played summer collegiate baseball after graduating high school for the Orlando Scorpions of the Florida Collegiate Summer League (FCSL).

-Thompson was moved to the outfield and became a starter during his freshman season.
-He was named to the Southeastern Conference (SEC) All-Freshman team after batting .301 with five home runs, three triples, 10 doubles, 39 runs scored, and 27 RBIs.
+Thompson was moved to the outfield and became a starter for Florida during his freshman season.
+He was named to the Southeastern Conference (SEC) All-Freshman team after batting .301 with five home runs, three triples, 10 doubles, 39 runs scored, and 27 RBIs over 55 games.
 After the season Thompson returned to the FCSL and played for the Winter Park Diamond Dawgs, where he batted .391 and was named a league All-Star.
+As a sophomore for Florida in 2022, Thompson played in 66 games and hit .354 with 11 home runs and 51 RBIs.

 Professional career

-The Colorado Rockies selected Thompson in the 1st compensatory round, 31st overall, of the 2022 Major League Baseball draft.
+The Colorado Rockies selected Thompson in the first compensatory round with 31st overall pick of the 2022 Major League Baseball draft.
 He signed with the team on July 29, 2022, and received a $2,430,500 signing bonus.

+Thompson made his professional debut after signing with the Arizona Complex League Rockies and also played with the Fresno Grizzlies, hitting .307 with two home runs over 26 games between both teams.
+He opened the 2023 season with the Spokane Indians and was promoted to the Hartford Yard Goats during the season.
+Over 94 games between the two clubs, he hit .293 with 14 home runs, 56 RBIs, and 17 stolen bases.
+Thompson played the 2024 season with Hartford and batted .245 with 13 home runs and 57 RBIs over 119 games.
+He was assigned to the Albuquerque Isotopes to open the 2025 season.